-8. Use the Step 3 link to change the connection used to communicate with the board.
+9. Use the Step 3 link to change the connection used to communicate with the board.
 The current setting is shown in the TI Resource Explorer page for the selected example.
-(If you want to use a simulator instead of a hardware connection, double-click the \.ccxml file in the project to open the Target Configuration File editor.
+(If you want to use a simulator instead of a hardware connection, double-click the \.ccxml file in the targetConfigs folder of the project to open the Target Configuration File editor.
 Change the Connection as needed, and click Save.)

-Step 3: 🖁 Debugger Configuration
+Step 3: T Debugger Configuration